Padding (cryptography): Block cipher mode of operation

 Cipher-block chaining (CBC) mode is an example of block cipher mode of operation.
-Some block cipher modes (CBC and PCBC essentially) for symmetric-key encryption algorithms require plain text input that is a multiple of the block size, so messages may have to be padded to bring them to this length.
+Some block cipher modes (CBC and PCBC essentially) for symmetric-key encryption algorithms require plain text input that is a multiple of the block size and so messages may have to be padded to bring them to that length.

 There is currently a shift to use streaming mode of operation instead of block mode of operation.
 An example of streaming mode encryption is the counter mode of operation.
 Streaming modes of operation can encrypt and decrypt messages of any size and therefore do not require padding.
 More intricate ways of ending a message such as ciphertext stealing or residual block termination avoid the need for padding.

-A disadvantage of padding is that it makes the plain text of the message susceptible to padding oracle attacks.
-Padding oracle attacks allow the attacker to gain knowledge of the plain text without attacking the block cipher primitive itself.
+A disadvantage of padding is that it makes the plain text of the message susceptible to padding oracle attacks, which allow the attacker to gain knowledge of the plain text without attacking the block cipher primitive itself.
 Padding oracle attacks can be avoided by making sure that an attacker cannot gain knowledge about the removal of the padding bytes.
-This can be accomplished by verifying a message authentication code (MAC) or digital signature before removal of the padding bytes, or by switching to a streaming mode of operation.
+That can be accomplished by verifying a message authentication code (MAC) or digital signature before removal of the padding bytes, or by switching to a streaming mode of operation.

 Bit padding

 Bit padding can be applied to messages of any size.

-A single '1' bit is added to the message and then as many '0' bits as required (possibly none) are added.
+A single '1' bit is added to the message, and as many '0' bits as required (possibly none) are then added.
 The number of '0' bits added will depend on the block boundary to which the message needs to be extended.
-In bit terms this is "1000 ...
-0000".
+That is in bit terms "1000 ...
+0000."

-This method can be used to pad messages which are any number of bits long, not necessarily a whole number of bytes long.
-For example, a message of 23 bits that is padded with 9 bits in order to fill a 32-bit block:
+The method can be used to pad messages that are long by any number of bits long, not necessarily a whole number of bytes.
+For example, this message of 23 bits is padded with 9 bits in order to fill a 32-bit block: